EASV-DMU/GithubTweeterFHA/README.md

         return String.format("%s says this is great!", this.getClass().getName());
     }
 ```
-The file Main.java must be updated to call your tweet() functions defined in your new file.
+The file Main.java must be updated to call your tweet() method defined in your new file.

 Test it before you commit your change:
 ```
 run Main.main();
 ```
 group XX says: please replace this boring sentence with something more fun

 If it works, commit the change.

 ## Part C: Push your changes to the fork